Menak2022/DataJournalismFinalProject/README.md

 19. California Polytechnic State University-San Luis Obispo
 ## Scope of Analysis
 1. Where in CA is the most Starbucks located?
-2. How many are located within 1 mile of CA college with 20k students or more?
+2. How many Starbucks are located within 1.5 mile of CA college with 20k students or more?
 3. Which college has the highest starbucks location within 1 mile of campus?
 4. What’s the walking distance from the campus of CA college with 20k students or more by miles and minutes.
 5. Which college has the furthest walking distance?